adamzvolanek/silver-barnacle/_sources/lectures/lecture07/index.md

-# Lecture 7 - Security
+# Lecture 7 - Internet

 ## Objectives
-+ Learn the basics of secure browsing habits
++ Learn what the Internet is, and its protocols.
-+ Understand the different types of computer attacks
++ Understand what URLs are and different search engine options
++ Cookies, History, and More